Chapter 8 - Multivariate Failure Times

 #

-# This script reproduces all major numerical results in Chapter 8, including:
+# This script reproduces major numerical results in Chapter 8, including

 # 1. Clustered data analysis (NCCTG lung cancer study)